 As the maître d’ of Daniel—one of New York City’s finest dining destinations—John Winterman, who accepted the post in 2010—serves as the restaurant’s master of ceremonies, coordinating guest requests, preferences, and surprises among a host of servers, hosts, and chefs.

 As such, he is the man to know if you’re angling to become a regular in one of the best restaurants in The City That Never Sleeps.
-Even if you don’t live in New York, his expertise applies to top restaurants around the world.
+Even if you don’t live in New York City, his expertise applies to top restaurants around the world.
 Here, Winterman shares his top five tips for becoming a restaurant fixture.
 His rule of thumb?
 Courtesy goes a long way.

 1. Check Egos At the Door.
 “The entire staff’s priority is to be as accommodating as possible and provide a truly spectacular dining experience—we wouldn’t be in the business of hospitality otherwise,” says Winterman.
 “So explaining yourself or your situation is really not necessary.
 Being friendly, kind, and sincere will get you a lot further.”

 2. Make a Personal Connection.
 “We do our best to personally greet every guest and ‘touch’ every table but it is also appreciated when a guest introduces themselves and personally connects in some fashion.”